-We have published many reports on young feminist organizing and trust-based funding, and co-created our strategic plan together with young feminist organizers.
-As we better understand our role in philanthropic advocacy, we have improved our data analysis systems through a new strategic MEL framework, capacity strengthening and our grantmaking evaluation process.
+FRIDA has published many reports on young feminist organizing and trust-based funding, and created our strategic plan together with young feminist organizers.
+As we got to learn more about FRIDA's role in global philanthropic advocacy, we have improved our data analysis systems through a new strategic MEL framework, and our grantmaking evaluation process.
 We have created participatory funding strategies where data and information from grantmaking cycles flows across our work and informs the way we support young feminist organizing.
 The data that we receive supports us in the long-term to make movement-informed decisions, even when movements don't have capacity for direct participation.